Priyansh-A/Orderdeck/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

-Copyright © 2026 Prem Raj Awasthi & Prabhav Sthapit.
+Copyright © 2026 Prem Raj Awasthi & Prabhav Sthapit

 <div align="center">
   <sub>Built with ❤️ | OrderDeck POS System</sub>